-Burnout Prevention: Improving Work-Life Balance and Personal Well-being
+Burnout Prevention for Women Physicians: Improving Work-Life Balance and Personal Well-being

 Women physicians in particular experience all the stressors that their male colleagues face, but deal with additional stressors unique to them—placing them at higher risk for burnout.
 According to one study, women physicians are 60 percent more likely to report burnout than their male colleagues.

 Many factors that adversely affect the well-being of women physicians are extrinsic and, therefore, modifiable.
-This course, presented by Kathryn Waldrep MD and Kathy Peel, subject matter expert, offers strategies and solutions participants can implement to reduce stress, pre-empt burnout, and thrive both personally and professionally.
+This course, presented by Kathryn Waldrep, MD and Kathy Peel, offers strategies and solutions that participants can implement to actively address stress, avoid burnout, and thrive both personally and professionally.

-Burnout Prevention for Women Physicians: Improving Work-Life Balance and Personal Well-being meets ACGME activity guidelines and has been approved for Category I credit.
-For a detailed description of the program and content modules, email [email protected] Download Dr. Waldrep’s C.V.
-Download Kathy Peel’s C.V.
+Burnout Prevention for Women Physicians: Improving Work-Life Balance and Personal Well-being meets ACGME activity guidelines.
+For a detailed description of the program and content modules, email [email protected]